 Item Description Phone Number 1 Specifies the first phone number allowed to access the router using an SMS.
 Phone Number 2 Specifies the second phone number allowed to access the router using an SMS.
 Phone Number 3 Specifies the third phone number allowed to access the router using an SMS.
+TCP Port TCP port on which will be allowed to send/receive SMS messages.

-Table 61: Control via SMS
+Table 62: Control via SMS and AT-SMS over TCP